xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
    -- enh (scott)  Added model group to list right-click menu with the ability to Copy, Sort, and Clear models.
-2020.21 May 19 2020
+   -- enh (keith)  Add a setting for Falcon controllers which optionally allow you to let xLights fully control the falcon
+                   config erasing any other settings from string ports -- bug (keith)  Fix model group centre cross disappears -- bug (keith)  Fix controller tab says it needs saving immediately on load -- bug (keith)  Fix crash when opening the visualiser -- bug (keith)  Fix crash when changing serial protocol to Pixelnet -- bug (keith)  Fix or add tracing for all crashes reported in crash log upload 2020.21 May 19 2020
    -- enh (scott)  Add model group import from other rgb effects files -- enh (chris)  Add auto build of linux builds